 Highly recommend to try out Lite (FREE Version Trial version) first, EXIF Viewer by Fluntro Lite to double check whether your Camera records shutter count inside EXIF Metadata before downloading Paid Full version.

 When you take a photo on iPhone/ iPad or Digital camera.
 It records location coordinates within image file, along with many other image metadata like Camera Model, Lens Model, ISO, Shutter speed, Aperture.
-It uses GPS Coordinates or Cellular Tower location to obtain and record this informations within Image file.
+It uses GPS Coordinates or Cellular Tower location to obtain and record this informations within the Image file.

 Method 1 :